Dense Hebbian neural networks: a replica symmetric picture of supervised learning

 where we posed

-The consequent, remarkable reward of this truncation consists in retaining only two of the three self-consistency equations, namely only the ones for $\q$ and $\m$, while keeping the error (resulting in this truncation) numerically small for $\tilde{\beta}^{-1}$ small (i.e. in the region of interest, where the network shows emergent computational capabilities, i.e. the retrieval region depicted in Figure \ref{fig:my_label2}).
-The validity of this approximation is further corroborated in Fig.~\ref{fig:check_n} where we plot $\n$ versus $r$ for different values of $\rho$, $\alpha_{P-1}\V^2$ and $\tilde{\beta}^{-1}$ and compare the outcomes obtained with and without the truncation.
+As a consequence, we are left with only two out of the three self-consistency equations, namely only the ones for $\q$ and $\m$, while keeping the error (resulting in this truncation) numerically small for $\tilde{\beta}^{-1}$ small (i.e., in the region of interest, where the network shows emergent computational capabilities, namely in the retrieval region depicted in Fig.~\ref{fig:my_label2}); this yields a significant speed-up in the numerical evaluation of the order parameters.
+The validity of this approximation is corroborated in Fig.~\ref{fig:check_n} where we plot $\n$ versus $r$ for different values of $\rho$, $\gamma$ and $\tilde{\beta}^{-1}$ and compare the outcomes obtained with and without the truncation.